rstats-cam/rstats-cam.github.io/README.md

 It contains a home page, events, page and blog posts.

 ## Contributing
+### Without write access
+Corrections, suggestions and general improvements are welcome as [issues](https://github.com/thomaszwagerman/cambRidge-site/issues).

+You can also suggest changes by forking this repository, and opening a pull request.
+Please target your pull requests to the `main` branch.

+### With write access
+You can push directly to main for small fixes.
+Please use PRs to main for discussing larger updates.

 ## Directory Structure
 This a "classic" Quarto website, but also contains blog posts.